pratikpakhale/portfolio/content/projects/Velocity Club.md

   - ReactJS

 company: ''
-showInProjects: false
+showInProjects: true
 ios: false
 android: false
 ---

 Official Velocity Club Website.
+Mentored a team of 4 to build the beautiful website using ReactJS and tailwindcss.